henteko/magicavoxel_to_scn/README.md

 # magicavoxel_to_scn

-MagicaVoxel model convert to SceneKit scene file tool.
+This tool converts MagicaVoxel's model to SceneKit scene file.

 ## Require tools